 In 2010, Penrillian moved offices.
 Weir saw this as the opportunity to switch to a telephone system better-suited to the company's needs.
 After all, why have fixed phones if the people using them don't stay in one place?

-“Our current telephone supplier said they could sort something out,” explains Weir, “but every solution we looked at had very high charges when calling out from mobile phones.”
+"Our existing telephone supplier said they could sort something out," explains Weir, "but every solution we looked at had very high charges when calling out from mobile phones."

 Mobile phones in the office